daso20/planetary-system-database/README.md

   -h, --help   show this help message and exit
 ```

-A test.py file is present in the project to test if the commands are working as expected.
-Here is the command to test it:
+A test.py file is present in the project to test if the commands are working as expected after setting up the environment.
+Here is the command to execute it:
 ```
 python -m pytest app\test.py -vv
 ```